How Safe is Your Hospital?

 What is a "Straight A" hospital?

-In fall 2025, there are 358 hospitals nationwide that not only achieved an “A” for fall 2025 but have sustained the Grade for more than two years, designating them “Straight A” hospitals.
-This select group, representing 13% of all eligible hospitals, is now highlighted on www.hospitalsafetygrade.org.
+In spring 2026, there are 372 hospitals nationwide that not only achieved an “A” for spring 2026 but have sustained the Grade for more than two years, designating them “Straight A” hospitals.
+This select group, representing16% of all graded hospitals, is now highlighted on www.hospitalsafetygrade.org.

-The Hospital Safety Grade website gives people free access to all the information used to evaluate each hospital, so people should study the Grade as well as other ratings and information and decide for themselves where to seek care.
+The Hospital Safety Grade website gives people free access to all the information used to evaluate each hospital, so people should look at the Grade, the underlying data used to calculate it, and other ratings and information and decide for themselves where to seek care.
 In some cases, the only hospitals available in a community do not have high Safety Grades.
 Leapfrog offers guidance and resources on our website for patients and family members to protect themselves during a hospital stay, which is important no matter the hospital’s Grade.
-It’s also important to communicate to hospital leaders, clinicians and boards your concern about the Grade and request information on what the hospital is doing to improve.
-Leapfrog has seen these kinds of inquiries have a significant impact in improving hospital performance.
+It’s also important to communicate to hospital leaders, clinicians and boards about your concern about the Grade and to request information on what the hospital is doing to improve.
+Leapfrog has found that these kinds of inquiries have a significant impact on improving hospital performance.

 Employers founded The Leapfrog Group in 2000 to improve patient safety.
 How can they use the Leapfrog Hospital Safety Grade?

 Employers use the Hospital Safety Grade in two ways.
 First, employers can educate and inform their employees about the Hospital Safety Grade and the importance of considering patient safety when choosing a hospital.
-Second, employers can structure the way they pay for health care to reward excellence in safety.
-For instance, higher-graded hospitals might earn contract incentives.
+Second, employers can structure their health care payments to reward safety excellence.
+For instance, hospitals with higher grades might earn contract incentives.
 Visit Leapfrog’s free Employer Value Toolkit website for resources and information on where to start.

 The Leapfrog Group is a national nonprofit organization driving a movement for giant leaps forward in the quality and safety of American health care.
-For 25 years, we have served as the nation’s leading independent advocate of health care transparency to drive major improvement in patient safety, rating health care facilities to help people make informed, lifesaving decisions about where to seek services and giving purchasers tools to tie their purchasing strategy to excellence in safety and quality.
+Since our founding in 2000 by major employers and the Business Roundtable, we have served as the nation’s leading independent advocate of health care transparency and patient safety.
+Leapfrog publishes ratings of hospitals and ambulatory surgery centers to help people make informed, lifesaving decisions about where to seek care, and help employers and other purchasers of health benefits tie those benefits to excellence in safety and quality.